Skip to Main Content

 Get the convenience and security you need with the ebtEDGE Mobile Application!

-ebtEDGE is the new app with the following features to make it easier than ever to manage and protect your cash aid benefits:
+ebtEDGE is an app with the following features to make it easier than ever to manage and protect your cash aid benefits:

 • Freeze and unfreeze your EBT account;